PeriHub/PeriLab.jl/README.md

 Hit the __Start__ button and wait for the job to finish, the results will be available in a zipped folder.

 >Note: The free tier on `JuliaHub` offers 20 hours of computational time per month.

+## What's Next? 🚀

+Here are some exciting tasks on our roadmap:

+- 🔑 **Quasi-static solver**: A future development for PeriLab is extending its capabilities with a more robust quasi-static solver for larger systems and complex boundary conditions.

+- 👊 **Contact**: An upcoming feature in PeriLab is enhancing contact modeling to support advanced features like friction, adhesion, and contact forces based on temperature or other variables.

+- ➕ **More material and damage models**: PeriLab's future development plans include adding more sophisticated material models (e.g., viscoelastic-plastic) and damage models, expanding the software's applicability to a wider range of real-world phenomena.

+- 👬 **FEM/PD coupling**: A future enhancement for PeriLab is improving its FEM/PD coupling functionality by implementing more advanced techniques, such as a seamless data exchange between FEM and PD domains.

+- 🏎️ **Optimizations**: As part of its ongoing development, PeriLab will continue to focus on optimizing the simulation process by incorporating new techniques like parallel optimization algorithms for improved efficiency and reduced computational resources.

+Feel free to contribute and help us make PeriLab even better! 🙌

 ## Contributing